-- Excess body fat is one of the strongest factors that increases risk; abdominal fatness is also a cause.
+- Excess body fat is one of the strongest factors that increases risk

 - Consuming processed meats and high amounts of red meat is a cause of colorectal cancer.

-- Drinking alcohol is a cause of this cancer.
+- Drinking 2 or more alcoholic drinks daily is a cause of this cancer.

 - Daily moderate physical activity reduces the risk.